naiquevin/blog-src/content/python-itertools.md

 ```

 That's all for now.
 If you reached this far, thanks for reading and
 hope you found it helpful.
-I have obviously skipped some functions
-from the module but thats mainly because I am yet to fully understand
+Itertools obviously has many more useful
+functions and classes.
+I just skipped them since I failed to come up
-them myself.
-May be I will write a part II soon.
+with good examples and use cases for them.
+May be I will do a part II
+some time later.

 ### References